 ‘Commonwealth’ means the Commonwealth of Australia as represented by the Department of Defence ABN 68 706 814 312.

+‘Commonwealth Supplier Code of Conduct’ means the Commonwealth Supplier Code of Conduct, as published on 1 July 2024, as updated from time to time.

 ‘Contract Officer’ means the contract officer specified in the Purchase Order.

 ‘Contract’ has the meaning given in clause 2.